 Analysis: A well performing outpatient behavioral health system is generally expected to provide members with appropriate services in the least restrictive settings.
 The following data tracks the actual rates of psychiatric hospitalization, as a type of outcome measure for the plan's performance as a whole.

-Figure 13 shows the overall rate of discharges decreased year-over-year from 2.77 to 3.30 per 1,000 members, which represents a 19.1% increase in hospitalizations.
+Figure 13 shows the overall rate of discharges decreased year-over-year from 2.72 to 2.20 per 1,000 members, which represents a 19% decrease in hospitalizations, notwithstanding temporary rises in the discharge rate in Q4 2017.